emonifi/spinner-widget/README.md

 Allow for an external source to define the % value in the spinner dynamically.
 A fixed time and % isnt super useful, but fine for a first implementation.

 Dynamic sizing.
 Currently the spinner has a single size.
 It would be useful to allow the spinner to automatically adjust it's size based on either passed parameters or auto sizing based on the container

+make some methods private so that they cannot be called externally

 Add Testing!
 I was told to not take too much time on this project so i did skimp out on testing.
 Sorry!